odaiwai/math_problem/README.md

 This is a clear example of how the Brute Force method can assist with analysing the problem to see if there's an Analytical Method to be discovered.

 ## Update
 Finally updated the python code to be more Pythonic and use [permutations](https://docs.python.org/3/library/itertools.html#itertools.permutations) from [itertools](https://docs.python.org/3/library/itertools.html).
+Using a generator to yield all possible permutations of 6 numbers from 9 is much more elegant than excessive indenting.